What are the alternatives to buying Virgin Atlantic miles?

 Within this review we’re going to take a detailed look at both buying Virgin Atlantic miles and the various other methods of earning Virgin Flying Club miles which you may not have considered.

 Through your Virgin Flying Club account you’re able to purchase up to 100,000 miles each year!
-That’s an insane amount and would be enough for a return flight between London and New York.
+That’s an insane amount and would be enough for a return business class flight between London and New York.
 Those 100,000 Virgin Flying Club points would however set you back £1,515 so let’s see if this would ever be worth it?

 How much to buy Virgin Atlantic miles?